xxh/xxh-shell-zsh/README.md

 </p>

 <p align="center">
-If you like the idea of xxh click ⭐ on the repo and stay tuned.
+If you like the idea of xxh click ⭐ on the repo and <a href="https://twitter.com/intent/tweet?text=Use%20the%20zsh%20shell%20wherever%20you%20go%20through%20the%20SSH%20without%20installation%20on%20the%20host.&url=https://github.com/xxh/xxh-shell-zsh" target="_blank">tweet</a>.
 </p>

 ## Install